mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 ## Repo Organization

-Following list describes the most relevant folders in which this lab is organized.
-Some folders in this repo are self-explanatory (like [_imgs_](imgs/)) and therefore aren'r mentioned in the list.
+The following list describes the most relevant folders in which this lab is organized.
+Some folders in this repo are self-explanatory (like [_imgs_](imgs/)) and therefore aren't mentioned in the list.

 * [src](src/): Main source code folder.
 It comprises all software produced during this lab. _Src_ itself is organized into subfolders according to which components it belongs to;